mrajo/metalsmith-regex-replace/README.md

       replace: "the replacement text"
     },
     {
-      search: "more text",
+      search: /more text/,
       replace: "another replacement"
+    },
+    {
+      search: new RegExp("another search"),
+      replace: "yet another replacement"
     }
     ...
   ]
 }
 ```

-You can pass either an object directly, a path to a JSON or YAML file, or a function that returns an object.
+You can pass either an object directly, a path to a JSON or YAML file, or a
+function that returns an object.

 ### Passing an object